Levels of Development (LOD) in BIM | Autodesk

 How is BIM involved in Levels of Development (LOD)?

-Building information modelling (BIM) and Levels of Development (LOD) are closely intertwined in AEC.
-BIM forms the digital backbone for LOD implementation, enabling creation, management and sharing of detailed digital representations of building elements.
+Building information modeling (BIM) and Levels of Development (LOD) are closely intertwined in AEC.
+BIM forms the digital backbone for LOD implementation, enabling creation, management, and sharing of detailed digital representations of building elements.
 LOD establish a framework that specifies the depth of detail and accuracy to be included in BIM models at various project stages.

 How are Levels of Development tracked in projects?

-LOD provide a standardised framework and language for defining and understanding the granularity and reliability of model elements at different stages of a project.
+LOD provide a standardized framework and language for defining and understanding the granularity and reliability of model elements at different stages of a project.

 With well-defined LOD, multidisciplinary teams can work collaboratively within a consistent framework.
-This minimises clashes and conflicts among disciplines and simplifies coordination.
+This minimizes clashes and conflicts among disciplines and simplifies coordination.

 By identifying and resolving potential issues during the design phase, LOD help mitigate risks and reduce the likelihood of costly changes and rework during construction.